The Chronicles of Narnia: Television

-Various books from The Chronicles of Narnia have been adapted for television over the years.

 The Lion, the Witch and the Wardrobe was first adapted in 1967.
-Comprising ten episodes of thirty minutes each, the screenplay was written by Trevor Preston, and directed by Helen Standage.
+Comprising ten episodes of thirty minutes each, the screenplay was written by Trevor Preston and directed by Helen Standage.

 The Lion, the Witch and the Wardrobe was adapted again in 1979, this time as an animated cartoon co-produced by Bill Melendez and the Children's Television Workshop, with a screenplay by David D. Connell.

-Between 1988 and 1990, the first four books (as published) were adapted by the BBC as three TV serials.
-They were also aired in America on the PBS/Disney show WonderWorks.
-They were nominated for a total of 16 awards, including an Emmy for "Outstanding Children's Program" and a number of BAFTA awards including Best Children's Programme (Entertainment/Drama) in 1988, 1989 and 1990.
+Between 1988 and 1990, The Lion, the Witch and the Wardrobe, Prince Caspian, The Voyage of the Dawn Treader and The Silver Chair were adapted as three TV serials.